Abnormal dense and dilute nuclear systems: Pion mode and condensation in dense nuclear systems

 Pion off-mass-shell effects are of primary importance for description of the pion spectra and a possibility of the pion condensation.
-The most important contribution to the pion polarization operator is given by the $p$ wave pion-nucleon and the pion-$\Delta$-isobar interactions.
-For the $s$ wave part of the pion polarization operator already first works employed the Weinberg-Tomozawa expression, $\Pi^s_{\pi^-} =C (n_n-n_p)\om$, with $C\simeq 1/m^2_\pi$, which does not contribute in case of the ISM.
+The most important contribution to the pion polarization operator is given by the p-wave pion-nucleon and the pion-$\Delta$-isobar interactions.
+For an s-wave part of the pion polarization operator already first works employed the Weinberg-Tomozawa expression, $\Pi^s_{\pi^-} =C (n_n-n_p)\,\om$, with $C\simeq 1/(2f_\pi^2)\simeq 1/m^2_\pi$, which does not contribute in case of the ISM.
 Parametrization of the optical pion-nucleus potential \cite{Migdal1978,Migdal:1990vm,V1993} used the fully off-mass-shell pion-nucleon amplitude, which fulfills the current algebra theorems and the canonical PCAC condition (see the MSTV model in \cite{Voskresensky:2025gjy}).
 Oppositely, Refs. \cite{Delorme1992,Ericson1994,KKW2003,KKW2003b} (see the KKW model in \cite{Voskresensky:2025gjy}) used the on-mass-shell pion-nucleon amplitude, taking incoming and outgoing pion 4-momenta such that $q^2=q^{'2}=m^2_\pi$, that does not allow to fulfill the so called Adler and Weinberg current algebra conditions.
 Subtleties associated with the current algebra theorems and field redefinitions were discussed in \cite{Voskresensky2022}.
-The $s$ wave pion-nucleon interactions in the linear sigma model, and in the Manohar-Georgi and Gasser-Sainio-Svarc models with finite number of terms in Lagrangians, as well as in a general phenomenological approach were reviewed.
+The s-wave pion-nucleon interactions in the linear sigma model, and in the Manohar-Georgi and Gasser-Sainio-Svarc models with finite number of terms in Lagrangians, as well as in a general phenomenological approach were reviewed.

-With the MSTV model for the $s$ wave pion-nucleon interaction the $s$ wave pion condensation in the ISM does not occur at least up to very high densities.
-Oppositely, if the KKW model \cite{Delorme1992,Ericson1994,KKW2003,KKW2003b} were valid, the $s$ wave pion condensation in the ISM would be expected to occur already for $n>n_c^s \sim (1.4-2.5)n_0$, if the nucleon-nucleon correlations are not taken into account, resulting in the energy density gain
+With the MSTV model for the s-wave pion-nucleon interaction the s-wave pion condensation in the ISM does not occur at least up to very high densities.
+Oppositely, if the KKW model \cite{Delorme1992,Ericson1994,KKW2003,KKW2003b} were valid, the s-wave pion condensation in the ISM would be expected to occur already for $n>n_c^{\rm (s)} \sim (1.4-2.5)n_0$, if the nucleon-nucleon correlations are not taken into account, resulting in the energy density gain